 iPhones are capable of fast charging and the feature can be very convenient when you are running late and want to charge your device in a short span of time.
 However fast charging stresses the battery and can also decrease the lifespan of an iPhone’s battery.

 So it is better to slow charge your iPhone whenever you can by using a slower charger.
-So instead of using a 20W or higher charger with your iPhone try to use the a lower capacity charger and recharge your iPhone overnight.
+So instead of using a 20W or higher charger with your iPhone try to use the lower capacity charger and recharge your iPhone overnight.

-Charge battery up to 50 percent when storing for a long term
+Charge battery up to 50 percent when storing for a long-term

 If you’re not going to use your iPhone or any other gadget for that matter for an extended period of time, and want to put the device in storage, then it is important that you charge it up to 50% mark before turning it off for a prolonged period of time.